Welcome to the History of Club Circuit.

 ‘Club Circuit’ is a competition that has predominantly played within 15 kilometres of the CBD apart from a brief appearance of two Geelong based clubs in the early 2000’s.

-57 clubs have competed in ‘Club Circuit’ since 1978.
+58 clubs have competed in ‘Club Circuit’ since 1978.
 Of the original 37, six foundation clubs remain.
-In 2017, ‘Club Circuit’ will boast 13 clubs, with an average of 110 teams competing each season.

 The traditions of ‘Club Circuit’ first enhanced by Jim Lambert over 40 years ago continue.
 Sportsmanship, strong and fair competition and an enjoyable supper remain the cornerstones of what ‘Club Circuit’ stands for.
 A vibrant committee, stable clubs and a playing membership that has a true love for the sport will ensure the game remains relevant into the future.